Skip to content

 --day-range 90

 From then on, edits to the config flow into the dashboard via resim metrics sync.
 To pick up the changes, open the dashboard in the app and click Refresh data — no need to recreate it.
+The dashboard itself is still a regular, editable dashboard in the app — you created it once from the CLI, but nothing stops you from renaming it, changing its refresh mode, or adding ad-hoc charts on top afterward.

 An example dashboard metric